UniversalDependencies/docs/workgroups/core.md

 where the most core argument corresponds to the patient.
 It is tempting to reuse our labels of active and passive for these voices.
-There are at least two important differences from what these terms mean in Indo-European languages.
+There are at least two important differences from what these terms mean in Indo-European languages, though.
 First, the two voices in Tagalog are more symmetric and it is hard to say that the active is default, unmarked, and the passive is marked.
 The passive is not morphologically more complex than the passive.
 Both the agent and the patient regularly appear in both voices.
 They are coded differently, but both are coded as core, not oblique arguments.
 Both “active” and “passive” clauses thus can be transitive.

-The second reason is that there are more voices than the agent-oriented and the patient-oriented one.
-There is also a voice that brings a locational argument to front, for example.
+The second difference is that there are more voices than the agent-oriented and the patient-oriented one.
+There is also a voice that fronts a locational argument, for example.

-The arguments are marked by function words, which could be analyzed as either prepositions, or case-bearing determiners.
+The arguments are marked by function words that could be analyzed as either prepositions, or case-bearing determiners.
 Although adpositions are often associated with oblique arguments and adjuncts, we have seen that it is not a universal rule.
 Spanish marks a human direct object with the preposition _a_;